CRAFT BEER CITY BREAK

 Location: 3 Short Brackland, Bury St Edmunds, IP33 1EL

 A true local institution,The Old Cannon Brewery is where beer is born and poured under one roof.
-This characterful brewpub serves up its own cask ales—brewed right next the bar—ranging from sessionable bitters, summer pales to rich porters.
+This characterful brewpub serves up its own cask ales—brewed right next to the bar— with styles ranging from sessionable bitters, summer pales to rich porters.
 The cosy beer garden is a hidden gem for sunny pints, while inside, hearty pub fare and warm hospitality make it a go-to for lunch, dinner, or a weekend stay.
-With comfy rooms upstairs, it’s the perfect base for exploring Suffolk’s beer-soaked history.
+With comfy rooms upstairs, it’s the perfect base for exploring Suffolk’s beer history.

 Journey Tip: A perfect end to this journey with accommodation available or a five minute walk to Bury St. Edmunds Railway Station.